dotnet/sign/README.md

 Certificates are stored in a Key Vault.
 Due to the way Key Vault's security works - you can control access to the vault as a whole, not per certificate - every user service account gets its own vault.
 There are no charges per vault; only per certificate.

 There is an administrator UI to create sign service user accounts and set the properties.
 The admin UI also creates the Key Vaults and configures the permissions appropriately.

+The Sign Service requires user accounts to be used as service accounts.
+This is due to a current limitation of Azure AD that doesn't allow a Service Principal to Service Principal On-Behalf-Of flow.
+That flow is part of the defense-in-depth, preventing the signing service from having direct access to the signing functions on its own.
+The service can only access the signing method on-behalf-of the user at the time of request.

 The service currently supports either individual files, or a zip archive that contains supported files to sign (works well for NuGet packages).
 The service code is easy to extend if additional filters or functionality is required.